-Jane and Tea Cake have to walk on.
+Janie and Tea Cake have to walk on.

 Death is everywhere.
 Tea Cake is too exhausted to stand and collapses.

 Janie spots a piece of tar-paper roofing nearby and thinks it could provide a makeshift roof for poor Tea Cake.
-However, when she grabs the roofing, it acts like a gigantic kite, catching the wind and blowing Janie out into the raging water.
+However, when she grabs the roofing, it acts like a gigantic kite, catching the wind and blowing her out into the raging water.

-Nearby a cow is slowly swimming in the flood with a massive dog sitting on its back and shivering.
+Nearby, a cow is slowly swimming in the flood with a massive dog sitting on its back and shivering.
 Tea Cake yells for Janie to grab onto the cow’s tail to be dragged to safety.